 Although her professional background is as a Company Secretary, and prior to that as an accountant, Julie’s passion has always been for wildlife and the environment.
 She supports a myriad of environmental and wildlife organisations and was previously a wildlife carer.
 Julie is Perth-born and although she’s been living “over East” for 30+ years, she has never lost her connection to WA.
 Apart from an obvious soft spot for the WGP, her favourite native animal is the numbat!

 (GAICD, FAIM, MBA)

 An engineering manager within the water industry for over 25 years Chris is a crazy keen birder, bird bander, bird photographer and seabird rescuer.
 He is extremely passionate about the environment and ensuring that the Western Ground Parrot will be around for future generations.
 When he’s not watching birds he’s watching football…the proper one with the round ball.

-Bios for other committee members, Liz Tanner, and Peter Stewartwill be coming soon…
+Bios for other committee members, Liz Tanner, Peter Stewart and Sue Plewright will be coming soon…